dsappet/jedi-academy-serverless/README.md

 Use the cli template to generate a new serverless project and deploy it to AWS.
 Invoke, update, and log the function.

 ## Exercise 02 - Make the function event driven
+Learn how to invoke a function when an http event is made.

 ## Exercise 03 - Add some resources
+Add an S3 bucket to serverless architecture and write a file to it from our lambda.
+All permissions associated with deploying and writing are included.

+## Exercise 04 - Custom variables and organizing configuration
+Use custom variables to avoid repeating hardcoded values as well as set up different values across environments with stage.

+## Exercise 05 - Using plugins
+Quickly learn how to add one of the most useful plugins available.

 # The slides